agileware/civicrm-installation-guide/docs/drupal8/index.md

 ```
 <!-- markdownlint-enable MD046 -->

-Replace `cv` with the path to the cv phar on your system if appropriate.
+Replace `cv` with the path to the cv phar on your system if applicable.
 The parts in `CAPS` above will need to be replaced with your site-specific information as follows:

 * `DATABASE` (required) is the [DSN](https://en.wikipedia.org/wiki/Data_source_name) for the database where you want CiviCRM installed.
 * `URL` (required) is the canonical URL to the root of your CMS site.